ankitskvmdam/clean-jsdoc-theme/README.md

 ## Features

-We believe in giving freedom to the developer, that's why we have given many options to the developer to customize this theme according to their needs.
+I believe in giving freedom to the developer, that's why I have given many options to the developer to customize this theme according to their needs.
 You can pass an object called `theme_opts` under `opts` for more options like: